Practice awareness of the whole

 Developing and maintaining awareness of the whole, even when focused on individual small steps, is a key creative skill.
 To practice this requires being able to shift back and forth between paying attention to the "big picture" and the "small details" and many scales—the forest and the trees and the leaves.
 We must try to perceive the whole deeply within the senses and within memory, to keep it in mind and to check in with the whole after each structure changing step, so that it can guide our next individual action.
 In only paying attention to individual centers or small details, we lose essential perspective on the larger relationships.
 In only paying attention to the big picture and not zooming in to small details, we miss developing internal structure that gives the whole itself depth and scale.

 Of course, wholeness involves more than the thing itself.
 The wholeness of a building involves the building and the people who live there.
 The wholeness of a book involves the author and the subject and those who will read it.
 The wholeness of a painting involves the canvas and the subject and the place it is made—.

-- It is helpful to – roughly place the entire area of work to establish the whole right away
+- It is helpful to Sketch the whole first – roughly place the entire area of work to establish the whole right away

 - Then, develop the whole together.
 After working in one area for a while, move on to another area to see what change to the whole may have occured as a result of your work.